melvinzhang/lambda-calculus-game/README.md

-# Goal
+# Lambda calculus as a puzzle game

-Create a game to teach lambda calculus using a series of puzzles.
+The lambda calculus has a very simple core which can serve as the core mechanic of a puzzle game.
+The player is given a series of input/output and he/she has to come up with the combinator with the desired functionality.

 # Related work